Starlink Mini Canada Review 2026: Price, Plans and Speed

 Backup internet at home

 Some Canadians buy the Mini as a failover for when their home internet goes down.
-At $5 per month on Standby, it sits in the closet until you need it.
-When your Bell or Rogers connection drops, you activate the Mini and have internet in ten minutes.
-Especially useful in rural areas where outages can last hours or days.
+With Standby Mode, it can sit ready at low speed and then move back to a high speed Roam plan when you need it.
+When your Bell or Rogers connection drops, you can set up the Mini and have internet in about ten minutes.
+This is especially useful in rural areas where outages can last hours or days.

 Outdoor events and tailgating